 It is also highly important to ensure that your immediate environment is warm, if possible.
-If you’re living inside an off-grid tiny house, here is a great video that explores different heating options for such house:
+I have a very useful article on how to stay warm without power.
+Additionally, if you’re living inside an off-grid tiny house, here is a great video that explores different heating options for such house:

 How to Prepare for Extreme Cold Weather?

 - Stay attuned to the local weather reports.
 Know when a storm, blizzard or cold front are heading your way.
 You can also read the nature to predict the weather.